Santa Monica, CA skyline

-Santa Monica, CA Crime Rate
+Santa Monica, CA Crime Rate & Safety

-Higher crime than 88% of U.S. cities
+Lower crime than 46% of major U.S. cities

-Based on FBI UCR & local law enforcement data · Updated March 2026
+Based on FBI UCR & local law enforcement data · Updated April 2026

 Is Santa Monica Safe?

-With an overall crime index of 149, Santa Monica has a 49% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 175.
-However, safety varies dramatically by neighborhood, with areas like North of Montana earning an A grade while Pico rates B-.
+Santa Monica has a crime rate that is 15% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 311.

 Crime Index Comparison